(865) 999-5988 Text Us Request a Call or Text

 Basal Cell Carcinoma (BCC) — Non-Surgical Treatment

 Basal cell carcinoma is a malignant cancer of the basal keratinocytes and the most common cancer diagnosed in humans.
 It is malignant — never low-grade, never benign — and untreated lesions enlarge locally, eroding surrounding tissue.
-The good news is that when caught early, BCC is highly curable.
-Image-guided superficial radiation therapy delivers curative doses of low-energy X-rays directly to the lesion at the skin surface, with published cure rates over 90% in appropriately selected presentations.
+When caught early, BCC is highly treatable.
+Image-guided superficial radiation therapy delivers low-energy X-rays directly to the lesion at the skin surface and is a well-established non-surgical option for appropriately selected presentations.

 A typical BCC course at Heelex is 15 to 30 short weekday sessions, with each visit taking a few minutes.
 There is no cutting, no stitching, no anesthesia, and no recovery window.
 You walk in, get treated, and go about your day.